Northland tusked wētā

 The Northland tusked wētā, Anisoura nicobarica, is a rare monotypic wētā of the family Anostostomatidae, endemic to the northern half of Northland in New Zealand, and originally described in 1932.
 The type specimen was wrongly labelled as coming from the Nicobar Islands, so the species was named Anisoura nicobarica.
 It was erroneously described again in 1950 by a different author, who placed it in the ground wētā genus Hemiandrus (as Hemiandrus monstrosus).

 Description

 Tusked wētā are distinctive because of the long curved "tusks" adult males have projecting forward from their jaws.
 The tusks are not used for biting but are used to push an opponent.
-Among the three species of tusked wētā, the Northland tusked wētā, Anisoura nicobarica, is the smallest measuring up to 21mm in body length.
+Among the three species of tusked wētā, the Northland tusked wētā, Anisoura nicobarica is the smallest measuring up to 21 mm in body length.
 The Middle Island tusked wētā, Motuweta isolata, being the biggest measuring up to 70 mm in body length and the Raukumara tusked wētā, Motuweta riparia, is 30–40 mm long.
 The Northland tusked wētā is reddish brown and their hind tibia contains small spines.
 The tusks are devoid of stridulatory ridges, which are a feature of both M. isolata and A. nicobarica.
 Unlike ground wētā (Hemiandrus sp.), tusked wētā have ears on their front legs (fore-tibia).